Treating Bipolar Disorder

 Bipolar disorder results in extreme mood swings that can greatly disrupt your life.
 These symptoms may cause you distress.
 But with treatment, you can lead a more normal life.

 Bipolar disorder is often treated with medications that stabilize moods.
 They help you feel better by keeping your moods more even, and help prevent future mood swings.
 Sometimes you may also be prescribed medications that treat depression.
 All medications can have side effects.
-If you’re troubled by side effects, tell your doctor.
+If you’re troubled by side effects, tell your health care provider.
 Changing the dose or type of your medication may help.
-But don’t stop taking medications until your doctor tells you.
+But don’t stop taking medications until your health care provider tells you.
 If you do, your symptoms will likely come back.

 Talking to a therapist or counselor may be part of your treatment.
 Having bipolar disorder can make it hard to hold a job or go to school.
 It can create stress for both you and your loved ones.
 A therapist can teach you how to cope with bipolar disorder.
 This can help you lessen manic or depressive episodes, or even prevent them.
 Your therapist can help you work out problems and heal relationships.
 He or she can also provide support when you need it most.